NautilusTrader

 ERC-20 metadata

 Erc20Contract reads name, symbol, and decimals through Multicall.
-Non-standard token contracts may return malformed strings, raw bytes, or empty fields.
-The adapter can skip pools with tokens that fail metadata validation.
+The adapter can skip pools whose token metadata is malformed, raw bytes, or empty.

 Uniswap V3 pools